Module I Courses, Fall, Junior Year

 NR355 Pharmacodynamics (1 unit)

 This course is designed to define and explain the nurse’s role in understanding the nursing process for administration of medications in various community settings.
-A clinical laboratory component is added to apply objectives to accurately calculate and administer medications safely.
 Classes and actions of drugs are a key part of the content.

 NR356 Medial Dosage Calculations (0.5 units)

 This course prepares health professionals to calculate oral and parental drug dosages with a focus on safety and accuracy.
 Three systems of measurement and conversion are practiced.
-This course also provides experience in understand ng drug orders and drug labels.
-Calculation accuracy is emphasized by clinical scenarios and examples.
-Offered fall semester.
+This course also provides a psychomotor skills laboratory experience.
+The understanding of drug orders and drug labels with calculation accuracy is emphasized by clinical scenarios and examples.

 $35.00 Lab Fee